shaferskylar99/premierleague2020-2021/README.md

 Brighton is such a unique sample in our data set, in general.
 They are the only team in our data set which has a negative summed correlation with every other team, from the previous graph on the topic.
 They are more likely to beat good teams than other lower-table teams, but are less likely to beat other lower-league teams, it seems.
 Maybe, as they go out and attack lower-table teams, they get caught in the cat and mouse game of a low-block, same as Manchester City and Liverpool.
 They play better when they play teams that are also willing to attack.
 Chelsea are more likely to win the cat and mouse game against better teams, as they are the ones who play defensively and pick their moments, but against bad teams, neither attacks with as much tenacity, both playing the role of hesitancy.
 So Chelsea is a good team acting as a bad team, and Brighton is a bad team acting as a good team.
 In either case, they beat good teams more often than they should, and struggle to secure wins against worse teams.

 Another team that Brighton is more related to than others in the first graph is Leeds.
 Bielsa is their iconic manager, known for his unique style, and loves to push numbers forward to try and make chances.
 They each are teams whose general goals are to avoid relegation, not to compete for a champions league position, yet both of them take chances and play fluidly, unafraid to attack.

-This leads us into our next point.
+## 4. Manchester United are so Statistically Confusing

+They seem as though they likely play with a traditional structure, given their top scorers, yet they are not near the top scorers in our established metric of how normal/boring teams are.
+They are instead in the middle of the pack.
+This relationship gives the impression that they are inconsistent.
+I think that those who watch them play would likely say something similar.

+That being said, they did finish 2nd in the league, but their expected goal difference would have had them finish 4th, so they seem to have gotten a bit lucky.
+Either way, for such a legendary and rich club, this season, and the last 5 have felt like a disappointment.
+To not win anything of significant value in recent memory is certainly below expectations.
+So how can Manchester United return to the pinnacle of football?

+If I were to give a word of advice to clubs like Manchester United, Arsenal, or Tottenham, who all fell below expectations, I'd say the following.

 ## 5. If You Want to Punch Above Your Weight, Strive to Be Unique.